Media Hermes

 With the help of different automated tools, the tiny corps of highly-skilled and paid journalists should be able to create the most relevant real-time news streams for the not-paying-anything mass audiences and the little-paying niche customers.

 The core of the journalistic profession will be to curate steady intelligent streams of headlines and links.
-This first scenario can be called as
+This first scenario can be called as The Twitterization of the News.

 Scenario II